singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 ![](media/04_7_8.JPG)

 If each value knows its running sum (the sum of values from s through itself), then we can find this pretty easily.
-We just need to leverage this simple equation: runningSumx   =   runningSumY -  targetSum.
+We just need to leverage this simple equation: runningSumₓ   =   runningSumᵧ -  targetSum.
 We then look for the values of x where this is true.

 ![](media/04_7_9.JPG)